white-lab/protocols/protocols/retrovirus_cell_line.md

 3. Day 3
     1. Aspirate FuGene-Media-Plasmid mix off of the HEK293 cells.
     2. Add 2 mL of complete media onto the HEK293 cells.
+        * If using a GFP control, check HEK cells for fluorescence.
     3. Plate your cells to be infected with retrovirus in a separate 6-well.
 Use a high cell number (i.e. 1 x 10^6 cells / well) as these cells will only grow in the well for 3 days and many will die during selection.